bird icon for twitter bird icon for twitter

 Imagine that, asking the "patients" what works for THEM!
 How novel!
 Likewise with a group of elderly people seeking to treat their agoraphobia.
 Likewise with a group of young authors struggling with writer's block.
 Likewise with a group of middle-aged philosophers who are attempting to follow in the footsteps of William James when it comes to experiencing new realities through the use of psychoactive substances.
 I won't go into further detail at this time, but I ask you to learn more from reading my recent essay on the subject entitled &765&.

 Oh, and for the record, I have already called dibs on membership in that latter study group -- that is, should "Pihkal" 2.0 actually materialize.
 Meanwhile, fingers crossed.
-Let's hope that some modern chemist can find a way to claw back enough academic freedom to reproduce Alexander Shulgin's user-centric experimentation method in the 21st century.
+Let's hope that some modern chemist can find a way to claw back enough academic freedom1 to reproduce Alexander Shulgin's user-centric experimentation method in the 21st century.
 It sounds like a tall order, but then if Alexander could pull it off in the 1980s, which was, after all, the high-water mark of the drug prohibition mindset, then modern chemists should be able to get a special dispensation to study drugs using a similarly common-sense approach today.

 That's all I had.
 Questions?
 Oh, one at a time, please.